-Did you know that a ceiling fan could allow you to raise the thermostat setting about 4°F without affecting your comfort?
+Did you know that a ceiling fan could allow you to raise the thermostat setting without affecting your comfort?
 Fans work by creating a wind-chill effect on your skin so you feel cooler.
 Raising the temperature and using a fan can help you use less energy running your air conditioner; you may even be able to avoid using your air conditioner altogether.

 Follow these tips when installing and using a ceiling fan:

 - Purchase a ceiling fan that has earned the ENERGY STAR® to ensure that your unit runs efficiently.
 You can find and research Energy Star ceilings fans at Energystar.gov.

 - Try to install a ceiling fan in every room that needs cooling when the weather is hot, but ensure that the ceiling is at least eight feet high.
 Fans work best when the blades are 7–9 feet from the floor and 10–12 inches below the ceiling.

 - Choose a fan that is the appropriate size for the room

 - Follow the manufacturer instructions when installing your ceiling fan